 As an engineering VP or manager, you don’t have consistent metrics to show the business what your teams are working on.
 Plus, it’s hard to prove that what they’re working on aligns with business needs.
 What you need is a way to quantify your engineering org’s efficiency so you can justify scaling your team up, and that means using DevOps metrics.

-By using DevOps metrics and key performance indicators (KPIs), you can effectively gauge your DevOps effectiveness and success—trust us, this is tried and true.
+By using DevOps DORA metrics and key performance indicators (KPIs), you can effectively gauge your DevOps effectiveness and success—trust us, this is tried and true.

 What Are DevOps Metrics?